 - Freshly ground black pepper, to taste

-- Salt, sparingly (the anchovies and capers provide saltiness)
+- Salt, sparingly — anchovies and capers supply much of the salt.

 - 1/4 cup fresh parsley, chopped